Fate of Zimbabwe's Mugabe hangs in the balance amid coup confusion

 Mugabe is still seen by many Africans as a liberation hero.
 But he is reviled in the West as a despot whose disastrous handling of the economy and willingness to resort to violence to maintain power pauperized one of Africa’s most promising states.

-Once a regional bread-basket, Zimbabwe saw its economy collapse in the wake of the seizure of white-owned farms in the early 2000s, followed by runaway money-printing that catapulted inflation to 500 billion percent in 2008.
+Once a regional breadbasket, Zimbabwe saw its economy collapse after the seizure of white-owned farms in the early 2000s, followed by runaway money-printing that catapulted inflation to 500 billion percent in 2008.

-Additional reporting by Ed Cropley in Johannesburg; Writing by Ed Stoddard
+Additional reporting by Ed Cropley in Johannesburg and Warren Strobel in Washington; Writing by Ed Stoddard; Editing by Peter Cooney